Battle of Ain Dara: Aftermath

 The Qaysi victory at Ain Dara led to major political, social and demographic changes in Mount Lebanon.
 The Yamani faction was removed as a political force in Mount Lebanon, and Emir Haydar proceeded to reorganize the local leadership of the region, distributing muqata'at (tax collection districts, sing. muqata'a) to his Qaysi partisans in the various subdistricts of Mount Lebanon.
 He confirmed his allies as the leaders of their home districts and promoted them to higher social ranks.
 Thus, the Abu'l Lama sheikhs of Matn became emirs, joining the ranks of the Shihabs and Arslans.
 Jumblatt authority, normally centered in the Chouf, was extended to Jezzin and southern Mount Lebanon.
-The Nakad, Imad, and Abd al-Malik leaders were confirmed as the muqata'jis (tax farm holders) of the Manasif, Arqub and Jurd muqata'at, respectively.
+The Nakad being already ranked sheikhs cemented their authority on the Manasif, Shahhar and a third of Iqlim al-Kharrub muqata'a.
+Imad, and Abd al-Malik leaders were confirmed as the muqata'jis (tax farm holders) of the Arqub and Jurd muqata'at, respectively.
 The Talhuq and Abd al-Malik clan leaders were promoted to the rank of sheikhs, and the Talhuq clan leaders were given the upper part of the Arslan's muqata'a of Gharb, while the Arslans were kept in the lower Gharb.
 The Arslans had their muqata'a reduced because of their allegiance with the Yamani faction.
 However, they were permitted by Emir Haydar to remain in Mount Lebanon.
 Emir Haydar did not sublease his holdings at Deir al-Qamar, Ain Dara, Batloun, Niha and Ammatour, preferring to keep these key villages under his direct fiscal authority.
 In the northern Keserwan district of Mount Lebanon, Emir Haydar confirmed the Maronite Khazen and Hubaysh sheikhs as muqata'jis.